nih-cfde/training-and-engagement/docs/CF-Tutorials/MIME-type/mimetype.md

 </mime-info>
 ```

+Three lines in the above xml code require editing for every new custom MIME type created: The `mime-type type=` sets the custom MIME type, the `comment` explains the MIME type and the `glob pattern` indicates the search pattern to be associated with the chosen MIME type.

 !!! note "globs"
     The `glob` module finds all the pathnames matching a specified pattern according to the rules set by the Unix shell.
 For MIME type, the file extension acts as the pattern for the search across the filesystem.